Deltares/Wflow.jl/docs/src/intro/use_cases.md

 In Australia, there was a need for high-resolution, fast and accurate rainfall-runoff models to provide boundary conditions for a fast and detailed flood inundation model (SFINCS).
 The domain of the flood model covers the complete North and East Coast of Australia.
-Although many observation stations are available to provide real-time information, many rivers are not covered.
+Although many gauging stations are available to provide real-time information, many rivers are not covered.
 For these locations, wflow\_sbm models are used to provide this real-time information.
 Additionally, these models are used to provide projections for potential future scenarios.
 Using the HydroMT library, all wflow\_sbm models were automatically built.
 The high level of